Utility-caused wildfires

 Camp Fire, as seen by the Landsat 8 satellite on November 8, 2018.
 Red highlights active fire seen in infrared.

 Utility-caused wildfires are a subset of human-caused wildfires that are directly ignited by utilities, usually power lines.
 They are unplanned ignitions that can cause wild burns.
 Hotter and drier weather as a result of climate change has been liked to lower moisture content in vegetation, which, along with high tree mortality has created ideal wildfire conditions.
 Ignition often occurs when power lines come in contact with vegetation, whether elevated or on the ground.

 Industry critics claim that the industry is not doing enough to mitigate these disasters.

 Examples

-Throughout the world, utilities, especially overhead power lines, have caused wildfires.
-In 2023, downed power lines sparked fires in Lahaina, Hawaii.
-In February 2024, on the Texas Panhandle, a decayed utility pole fell on dry grass and sparked the largest wildfire in state history.
-The 2018 Camp Fire, the deadliest and most destructive wildfire in California state history, was caused by a single faulty hook on a PG&E transmission line.
-In the notorious 2009 'Black Saturday' fires in Victoria, Australia fires sparked by power lines killed 159 people and caused more than $4 billion (AUS) dollars in damages.
-In Greece, on August 11th 2024, a wooden electricity pillar with a loose cable held with a clothes hanger, sparked a fire that killed one woman and burned over 10,000 hectares.
+Throughout the world, utilities, especially overhead power lines, have caused many wildfires.